NCCE/curriculum.teachcomputing.org/README.md

 ### Debugging

 `ruby-debug-ide` is enabled and waiting for connections by default on port `1235`.
 There is a `launch.json` in the repo and if you're using vscode it should be as easy as going to the 'Run' view, selecting 'Debug Attach' and clicking the green Run button.
-It's important to note that if you attempt to restart or stop the debug process, this will effectively kill the container, and a `docker-compose up -d` will be necessary to continue - however this is rarely necessary in general use since you'll be debugging individual requests.
+It's important to note that if you attempt to restart or stop the debug process, this will effectively kill the container, and a `docker compose up -d` will be necessary to continue - however this is rarely necessary in general use since you'll be debugging individual requests.

-If you prefer to use `byebug` you'll _first_ need to attach to the container which can be done with the command: `docker attach curriculumteachcomputingorg_curriculum_1` (the container name can be checked with `docker-compose ps`, but mostly it'll be the one here), then add your breakpoint and trigger your request.
-Again ending the session by quitting byebug or hitting `ctrl+c` will kill the container, so you'll need to run `docker-compose up -d` again.
+If you prefer to use `byebug` you'll _first_ need to attach to the container which can be done with the command: `docker attach curriculumteachcomputingorg_curriculum_1` (the container name can be checked with `docker compose ps`, but mostly it'll be the one here), then add your breakpoint and trigger your request.
+Again ending the session by quitting byebug or hitting `ctrl+c` will kill the container, so you'll need to run `docker compose up -d` again.

 ### Troubleshooting

 > I've run `npm start` and it's hanging whilst 'Waiting for the stack to become available'

 The script doesn't time out so this indicates that it can't resolve to `localhost:3020` and there was a problem bringing up the `curriculum` container.
-Run `docker-compose logs curriculum` to investigate the cause.
+Run `docker compose logs curriculum` to investigate the cause.

 > I can access the site at `localhost:3020` but not at `curriculum.teachcomputing.rpfdev.com`